Surface groups in uniform lattices of some semi-simple groups: The perfect lamination

 Let $\gamma$ the primitive element of $\Lambda_R$ preserving $c_2$, $p\in\mathbb Z$ and

 Observe that $z^p$ is the projection of $c^p_3$ on $c_2$ and that $d(z,z^p)=pR$.

 Obviously $(c_1,c_2,c_3^0)$ is $K$-acceptable since $d(c_1,c_3^0)\leq 2$ for $R$ large enough.

-Observe now that the configuration of five geodesics given by $c^0_3,c_3^1,c_2,c_1,\gamma(c_1)$ converges to a pair of ideal triangles sheared by 1.
+Observe now that the configuration of five geodesics given by $c^0_3,c_3^1,c_2,c_1,\gamma(c_1)$ converges to a pair of ideal triangles swished by 1.
 Thus, there exists a universal constant $K_0$ so that, for $R$-large enough

 where the second inequality is obtained by a similar argument

 As a consequence for $K>2$, $(c_1,c_2,c_3^p)$ is $K$-acceptable for $p=+1,0,-1$ and $K\geq K_0$.
 We want to show that these are the only ones.
 Let us write to simplify $c^{\pm}_3=c^{\pm1}_3$, $z^\pm=z^{\pm 1}$. \begin{itemize} \item let $D_2$ be the connected component of $\hh\setminus c_2$ not containing $c_1$, \item Let $\eta^\pm$ be the geodesic arc orthogonal to $c_2$ passing though $z^\pm$ and lying inside $D_2$. \item Let $D^\pm$ be the convex set bounded by $\eta^\pm$ and the geodesic arc $[z^\pm,c_2(\pm\infty)]$, \end{itemize} Observe that \begin{enumerate} \item for all $p>3$, $c^p_3\subset D^+$, \item The closest point $m$ to $c_1$ in $D^\pm$ lies on $c_2$ (geodesic arcs orthogonal to $\eta^\pm$ never intersect $c_2$ and $c_1$). \end{enumerate} It follows that for all $p>1$